vkostyanetsky/AuditLogSettings/README.md

 ## 🚀 Usage

-On the left side is the metadata tree.
-Only those metadata objects for which the platform can keep a history are displayed.
+Have a look on the left side.
+It is metadata tree.
+Only those objects for which the platform can keep a history are displayed.

 The data processor reads the settings from the metadata firstly, then from the infobase.
 Then it determines which objects do not have data history and marks gray.